List of political parties in the United Kingdom

 The UK's first-past-the-post electoral system leaves small parties disadvantaged on a UK-wide scale.
 It can, however, allow parties with concentrations of supporters in the constituent countries to flourish.
 In the 2015 election, there was widespread controversy when the UK Independence Party (UKIP) and the Green Party of England and Wales received 4.9 million votes (12.6% of the total vote for UKIP and 3.8% for the Greens) yet only gained one seat each in the House of Commons.
-After that election, UKIP, the Liberal Democrats, the Scottish National Party, Plaid Cymru, and the Green Party of England and Wales, together with its Scottish and Northern Ireland affiliated parties, delivered a petition signed by 477,000 people to Downing Street demanding electoral reform.
+After that election, UKIP, the Liberal Democrats, the Scottish National Party, Plaid Cymru, the Green Party of England and Wales, together with the Scottish Greens and the Green Party Northern Ireland, delivered a petition signed by 477,000 people to Downing Street demanding electoral reform.

 Since 1997, proportional representation-based voting systems have been adopted for elections to the Scottish Parliament, the Senedd (Welsh Parliament), the Northern Ireland Assembly, the London Assembly and (until Brexit in 2020) the UK's seats in the European Parliament.
 In these bodies, other parties have had success.

 Traditionally political parties have been private organisations with no official recognition by the state.
 The Registration of Political Parties Act 1998 changed that by creating a register of parties.

 Membership of political parties has been in decline in the UK since the 1950s.
 Membership has fallen by over 65% since 1983, from 4% of the electorate to 1.3% in 2005.